-Using professional correspondence style, write a "letter from a nut" to an actual company or organization.
+Using professional correspondence style, send a hypothetical "letter from a nut" to an actual company or organization.
 Feel free to create any outlandish scenario and/or characters for your letter, just make sure that the content is not inappropriate.
 Check out Ted L. Nancy's website for examples.
-Please note: You are not actually sending these.